 This book is based on an actual lawsuit.
 It is designed to give students a feel for what actually happens in the step-by-step development of a case.
 The Anatomy of a Lawsuit explains the procedure and strategy behind common motions important to an understanding of civil procedure.

-Written by the new Dean of Widener Law Delaware, this is the riveting account of the landmark Hit Man case, by noted First Amendment attorney Rod Smolla, who risked reputation and career when he took on a cause that seemed to oppose his strongest beliefs.
+Written by the new Dean of Delaware Law School, this is the riveting account of the landmark Hit Man case, by noted First Amendment attorney Rod Smolla, who risked reputation and career when he took on a cause that seemed to oppose his strongest beliefs.

 Reading Like a Lawyer: Time-Saving Strategies for Reading Law Like an Expert.
 By Ruth McKinney.